kkarrwrites/kkarrwrites/README.md

 - 🗺️ My coding journey began when I was in high school, writing HTML for Expage, GeoCities, and LiveJournal.
 - 🧐 In 2019, I became serious about coding and began learning HTML, CSS, and JavaScript.
   - 🌳 In March 2021, I completed the "Front End Web Development" and "Web Design" Tracks on [Treehouse](https://teamtreehouse.com/).
+  - 🏕️ In October 2021, I completed the "Responsive Web Design Certification" on [freeCodeCamp](https://www.freecodecamp.org/).

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=pizzaandchicken)](https://github.com/pizzaandchicken/github-readme-stats)